-The College recognizes that some residents must remain in Oswego during periods of recess (i.e., Thanksgiving, Winter and Spring breaks, Summer) when our traditional residential communities are closed.
+The College recognizes that some residents must remain in Oswego during periods of recess (i.e., Thanksgiving, Winter and Spring breaks, and summer sessions) when our traditional residential communities are closed.
 The Department of Residence Life and Housing provides special Break and Summer Housing for our residents.
-Information about and applications for Break Housing may be obtained prior to each recess from the Office of Residence Life and Housing, 303 Culkin Hall, (315) 312- 2246, reslife@oswego.edu.
+Information about and applications for Break Housing may be obtained prior to each recess at myhousing.oswego.edu.